-Juniper Education continued to be instructed to carry out the academy's internal controls evaluation and carried out two reviews during 2020-21.
-Both reviews were carried out remotely.
+Juniper Education continued to be instructed to carry out the academy's internal controls evaluation and carried out two reviews during 2021-22.
 Any areas for information or action were taken to the Board of Trustees and procedures put in place to address these.
+No high priority areas were raised.